fossxo/fossxo-gdd/source/misc/future-enhancements.rst

 Speedrun
     Speedrun multiplayer is a two player version of :ref:`ref-gameplay-speed-run-mode` where the players compete to see who can play 10 games the fastest without loosing.
-If a player wins one of the games, the speed run is over and that player is the winner.
+If a player wins one of the games, the speedrun is over and that player is the winner.
 If all ten games are cat games, then the player with the fastest overall time wins.